Reparameterization Proximal Policy Optimization: Reparameterization Proximal Policy Optimization

-\textbf{On-policy and Off-policy Updates.} We perform $M$ optimization epochs on a batch of rollouts.
+\textbf{On-policy and Off-policy Updates.} We perform $M$ optimization epochs on a batch of cached action-gradients.
 The first update is on-policy, while all subsequent updates ($1<m\leq M$) are off-policy.
-Our method for computing the policy gradient is unified across both cases and involves the following three steps for each update:
+Our method for computing the reparameterization policy gradient of the surrogate objective is unified across both cases.
+For each update step, we perform the following procedure.

-\textbf{i) Action Regeneration and Gradient Computation.} To compute the gradient for the current policy $\pi_{\theta}$ using off-policy data, we must first re-establish a computational path from $\theta$ to the actions.
-We achieve this by first recovering the noise $\noise_{reg}$ that is required for the current policy to regenerate the actions stored in the rollout buffer:
+First, to compute the gradient for the current policy $\pi_{\theta}$ using off-policy data, we must re-establish a computational path from policy network parameters $\theta$ to the actions.
+We achieve this by computing the noise $\noise_{\text{reg}}$ that is required for the current policy to regenerate the actions stored in the rollout buffer: